 The Board of Directors have constituted 6 (six) Committees viz.
 Audit Committee, Nomination and Remuneration Committee, Stakeholders Relationship Committee, Corporate Social Responsibility Committee, Risk Management Committee and Operations Committee to deal with specific areas/activities that need a closer review and to have an appropriate structure for discharging its responsibilities.

-The composition, terms of reference, attendance of directors at the meetings of all the above Committees has been disclosed in the Corporate Governance Report.
+The composition, terms of reference, attendance of directors at the meetings of the Committees has been disclosed in the Corporate Governance Report.

 In compliance with Section 139 of the Companies Act, 2013 read with Rules made thereunder, M/s.
 Singhi & Co.
 (Firm Registration Number: 302049E), Chartered Accountants, were re-appointed as the Statutory Auditor of the Company, for a second term of 5 (five) consecutive years at the 37th Annual General Meeting (AGM) held on August 17, 2022, to hold office from the conclusion of the said meeting till the conclusion of the 42nd AGM to be held in the year 2027.